EricAndCo/NeuroBionics/index.md

 ### About The Company

 NeuroBionics is a company designed to Innovate the use of prosthetics and give patients their limbs back, connecting with them in more ways than just a peice of plastic.
-NeuroBionics is developing ways to interface Prosthetics with the brain to be able to move and feel like you just like you always would.
+NeuroBionics is developing ways to interface Prosthetics with the brain to be able to move and feel just like you always would.

 ## Business Hours